praneeth776/Audio_Synthesizer_project/README.md

 - Maybe add low pass filters and high pass filters
 ### Approach1:
 - Pure Javascript using WebAudio API
+- Add a dropdown box to select the input files.
 ### Approach2:
 - Use Librosa for audio analysis and flask for web application.
 - Use matplotlib for figures/ videos(animation).